Ask an Expert

 What can you tell me about the rbST hormone and milk?

-The safety of milk from cows treated with rbST has been affirmed by the Food and Drug Administration (FDA), World Health Organization (WHO), American Medical Association (AMA), National Institutes of Health (NIH), American Dietetic Association (ADA) and regulatory agencies in 30 countries.
+The safety of milk from cows treated with rbST has been affirmed by the Food and Drug Administration (FDA), World Health Organization (WHO), American Medical Association (AMA), National Institutes of Health (NIH), Academy of Nutrition and Dietetics and regulatory agencies in 30 countries.

 Is organic milk better for you than regular milk?